RedHatInsights/insights-client/integration-tests/README.md

 - The output XML file path (will be overwritten if exists)

-There shoud also be a custom config file specified for pythonpath for Betelgeuse to correctly read all the custom fields in the docstrings.
+There should also be a custom config file specified for pythonpath for Betelgeuse to correctly read all the custom fields in the docstrings.
 The file is saved in integration-tests/custom_betelgeuse_config.py

 Example: